What is Rosacea?

 Rosacea is a common inflammatory facial skin disorder classically marked by flushing, facial erythema, inflammatory papules and pustules, and telangiectasias.
 It typically presents in adults, with prevalence reported as 1 to greater than 20%, with a female predominance; whether rosacea exists in children and adolescents is debated in the literature.
 Individuals in all racial and ethnic groups may be affected by rosacea.
 Patients often report a strong familial history of rosacea and individuals of Celtic background are commonly affected.

 The classification of rosacea is largely based on the predominant cutaneous morphologic features (erythemato-telangiectactic, papulopustular, phymatous and ocular).
-Rare variant, such as a granulomatous, must be distinguished from other inflammatory conditions such as sarcoidosis.
+Rare variants, such as granulomatous, must be distinguished from other inflammatory conditions such as sarcoidosis.
 Treatment is largely targeted to the key skin characteristics.
 However, rosacea is a condition of many faces: it is important to recognize that facial erythema is present in almost all types of rosacea, and many subtypes of rosacea will overlap within an individual patient.

 Rosacea typically affects the central face: cheeks, chin, forehead and nose.
 In rare cases, it will also present on the ears.
 The hallmark of rosacea is persistent facial erythema, present in all rosacea subtypes.
 Patients describe intermittent facial flushing, which results in persistent facial erythema, sometimes followed by development of papulopustular lesions, and rarely, phymatous changes.
 As such, the most common subtype is the erythemato-telangiectatic (ET) type, marked by persistent facial erythema, telangiectasias, and intermittent flushing.
 These patients often report highly sensitive, cosmetically intolerant skin which likely stems from an abnormal skin barrier.
 The papulopustular form of rosacea describes patients with persistent facial erythema and transient papules and pustules, which is sometimes confused for acne vulgaris.
 Key clinical features that distinguish this rosacea subtype from acne vulgaris are the presence of flushing, absence of comedones, and commonly, the absence of nodulocystic lesions and scarring.